 The total deferred developer fee cannot exceed an amount equal to one hundred percent (100%) of cash flow after debt service in years one (1) through fifteen (15) unless Sponsor provides explanation of how fee will be repaid.

+Applications should reflect the maximum supportable deferred developer fee if Authority resources, such as subordinate, or non-market interest rate loans are being requested.

 d) Evidence of Project Financing

 The Application must include financing acknowledgment letters for all Project financing sources, including both construction and permanent financing from all lenders, grantors, and equity providers.
 Letters must state that as of the Application deadline date, the financing source is either under consideration or has been approved as stated below.
+Sponsor must demonstrate the level of commitment for all sources, including what, if any, approval processes are still pending.

 Note that Authority debt sources may require additional information, documentation and restrictions including but not limited to further environmental review, contractor wage rates and standards, and income and occupancy restrictions.